TYPE DESIGN INFORMATION PAGE last updated on Tue Jan 27 22:53:21 EST 2015

 Joe Scerri Design

 Joe A. Scerri is a British born Maltese-Australian graphic designer based in Zürich Switzerland.
 Since graduating with a diploma from Central Metrolpolitan College of Visual Art in Perth Western Australia in 1990, he has worked in publishing, multimedia, advertising and design, both in Sydney and in Basel.
-For the Spanish magazine Neo2, Joe Scerri created the free experimental dotted line face Kassette (2006).
-In 2005, he made the experimental face Faena (no download).
+For the Spanish magazine Neo2, Joe Scerri created the free experimental dotted line typeface Kassette (2006).
+In 2005, he made the experimental typeface Faena (no download).
 [Google] [More] ⦿

 Joseph Anthony Bartolo